godotengine/godot-docs/about/list_of_features.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 - Support for ARKit on iOS out of the box.
-- Support for the OpenXR and OpenVR APIs.
+- Support for the OpenXR APIs.

-- Popular VR headsets like the Oculus Quest and HTC Vive are supported thanks to plugins.
+   - Includes support for popular headsets like the Meta Quest and the Valve Index.

+- Support for the OpenVR APIs.

 GUI system
 ^^^^^^^^^^